-When space is limited in the freezer—and when isn’t it?—zip-top freezer bags are the best option.
+When space is limited in the freezer—and when isn’t it?—zip-top freezer bags are the best option, especially for freezing soup.
 Smaller bags can be used for single servings, while the larger ones will fit a meal for the whole family.
 Put the filled bags on a tray in the freezer to be sure that they freeze flat, making them a lot easier to stack as you stockpile.
 Keep a marker handy to label them all, including the date they went in the freezer.

 Use foil pans

 Disposable foil pans are a great way to store frozen dishes like casseroles and lasagna.
 Build these favorites just like you would in your trusty 13×9 pan, then seal and freeze.
-You can find these pans—and a wealth of other treasures—at dollar stores.
+You can find these pans—and a wealth of other cooking supplies at dollar stores.
 These pans are especially convenient when gifting freezer meals to friends and family—you never have to worry about getting your dish back!